 The Colorado app will work even if the phone doesn’t have data service, and it’s compatible with most phones and carriers.
 Displaying the digital ID will require a user’s PIN or biometrics, such as a fingerprint.

-Colorado has been working with the company Gemalto and several other state governments on the digital technology since 2016.
+Colorado previously worked with the company Gemalto and several other state governments to pilot the digital technology.
 Separately, Louisiana began issuing digital driver’s licenses last summer.

 Eventually, they could be accepted by federal authorities, including TSA agents at the airport, and by other states under the Real ID standards.

 Editor's Note: This article has been updated to reflect that Colorado is no longer working with Gemalto on digital licenses.